paolamonteiro/node-skills/ecommerce-single-page/README.md

-#### Simple app to simulate a E-commerce single page with React Context API.
+#### Simple app to simulate an E-commerce single page with React Context API.

 Run the project: